AMPICLab/SiROAP_v1/README.md

 3. Add a Thermal crosstalk model to the array.
 Change simulator to simulate with thermal crosstalk.

 4. Add code for thermal crosstalk estimation and mitigation

+License:
+The SiROAP source code is the sole property and copyright of Vishal Saxena and cannot be reused or adapted in any manner without written permission and license from the ownner.